zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 If retro tap is enabled, the tap behavior is triggered when releasing the hold-tap key if no other key was pressed in the meantime.

-For example, if you press `&mt LEFT_SHIFT A` for a long time and then release it without pressing another key in the meantime, it will output `a`.
-(Actually, `LEFT_SHIFT` will be pressed when the tapping term expires, which is released just before the `a` is tapped.
+For example, if you press `&mt LEFT_SHIFT A` and then release it without pressing another key, it will output `a`.

 ```
 &mt {